-19. If an enforcing agency, such as a local health department, requests transaction statements for electronic cigarette products to confirm the products meet the requirements of the state rule, how much time does the tobacco retailer have to provide such statements to the enforcing agency?
-22. Which of the following are acceptable forms of ID for the sale of a tobacco product, an electronic cigarette product or a nicotine product? (mark all that apply) Current driver license Credit card with a picture Immediately 4 weeks after the request 14 calendar days after the request School identification card Social Security card Current state identification card 20.
-Whenever the retailer has time If a customer looks under the age and tries to Current passport Current military identification card purchase a tobacco product, federal law requires that a tobacco retail clerk check the photo ID.
-18 21 24 27 23.
-Child-resistant packaging is not required for a non-manufacturer-sealed electronic cigarette product (aka e-liquid or e-juice) and an enforcing agency cannot as you to provide a transaction document proving this.
-True False 21.
-A retailer who is permitted as a tobacco specialty business shall electronically verify the ID of any individual who enters the premises of the business.
-True False 24.
+20. If a customer looks under the age and tries to purchase a tobacco product, federal law requires that a tobacco retail clerk check the photo ID.

+18 21

+24 30

+21. A retailer who is permitted as a tobacco specialty business shall electronically verify the ID of any individual who enters the premises of the business.

+True False

+22. Which of the following are acceptable forms of ID for the sale of a tobacco product, an electronic cigarette product or a nicotine product? (mark all that apply)

+Current driver license

+Credit card with a picture

+School identification card

+Social Security card

+Current state identification card

+Current passport

+Current military identification card

+2 Child-resistant packaging is not required for a non- manufacturer-sealed electronic cigarette product (aka e-liquid or e-juice) and an enforcing agency cannot asl you to provide a transaction document proving this.

+True

+False

+24 4.
 If a retailer is permitted as a general tobacco retailer, and they have any tobacco products, electronic cigarettes, or nicotine products that a customer can retrieve themselves, could this potentially cause a violation against the tobacco permit?

+Yes

-Yes No
+No